 I have for some time wanted a reliable time piece outside my house.
 I don’t actually require an exact time outside anymore than I do elsewhere, but I do need to get the grass cut by teatime.
 So, I have acquired a Radio Controlled Wall Clock for my shed.

 I have had the difficulty of not being able to see any of the indoor clocks easily through the windows from outside the house.
 Although I have a wall clock in the kitchen I have to open the door to see it.
 Reflections on the windows make it difficult to read otherwise.

 In 1997 both of my sheds were burgled.
 I thought I’d made them secure enough.
 I’d used hasps with the thickest staples I could find on the market (similar to these) and disc padlocks with hardened shackles.
 But the burglars cut through each staple in two places making a gap through which the padlock shackle could pass.
 My advisers suggested the burglar used a hydraulic bolt cropper.
 The burglar cut through steel as thick as a man’s little finger.
 So I took securing shed doors very seriously and made immediate improvements.

 I would say sighting a straight line is a common practice used by builders and joiners to determine if a piece of timber is straight or bowed.
-It can be used to test any length of timber, but long pieces in particular, and requires no tools just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.
+It can be used to test any length of timber, but long pieces in particular.
+The practice requires no tools, just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.

 Ideally the posts would be replaced but I offered to do a quick fix as each one broke.
-I attached two diagonal stays from the middle of each post and two horizontal stays near the bottom.
+I attached two diagonal stays from halfway up each post and two horizontal stays near the bottom.
 These stays cannot be seen from my friend’s garden because they are behind his fence.
-They have lasted for a year on all the posts with one exception.
-Continue reading “Supporting Broken Timber Fence Posts”
+They have lasted for a year on all the posts except for one.